 The Media and Communication Design course focuses on using Adobe software programs to effectively communicate messages in printed form.
 The goal of this course is to use the combination of type, color, shapes, illustrations and images to produce professional printed materials.
 The skills learned in this course can easily be translated to other media.
 This course will teach a combination of graphic design skills and software skills.
+Most classes will consist of two thirds lecture and one third hands-on work with the software.
 The software being taught is Adobe InDesign, Adobe Illustrator and Adobe Photoshop.
 Students will gain experience in preparing documents that are professional in form and content.
 Student will learn how to design and publish products such as posters, logos, packaging, signs, flyers, magazines, annual reports, invitations and advertisements.
 Students will also learn the terminology, procedures and production requirement to effectively communicate with ad agencies, design firms and commercial printers.